NESN: Other sports events

 NESN airs several minor league baseball games from the Worcester Red Sox (a AAA affiliate of the Red Sox) each season, as well as Futures at Fenway, a doubleheader featuring the WooSox and the Portland Sea Dogs.
 Tom Caron handles the play-by-play with Bob Montgomery as color commentator.
+Futures at Fenway hasn't been played in 10 years since 2014.

+Since 2019, NESN has also aired a package of games involving the Cape Cod Baseball League.

-For many years, NESN has aired several minor professional hockey games from the Providence Bruins (an AHL affiliate of the Bruins).
+For many years, NESN has aired several minor professional ice hockey games from the Providence Bruins (an AHL affiliate of the Bruins).

-Since 2008, NESN has aired the New England Regional Little League Tournament each August.
-Currently, Tom Caron and Adam Pellerin handle play-by-play duty for the tournament, while Bob Montgomery serves as the color commentator.
+From 2008 to 2014, NESN aired the New England Regional of the Little League World Series each August.
+Coverage ended after ESPN acquired the rights to the entirety of the regional tournaments.

-Since November 2015, NESN has aired the home games of the Boston Pride of the National Women's Hockey League.
+From November 2015 to March 2023, NESN aired the home games of the Boston Pride of the National Women's Hockey League.

+In October 2023, NESN showed coverage of the British Basketball League, airing what was to be the final season of that competition.

+In December 2023, NESN and Rhode Island FC of the USL Championship announced a multi-year partnership to broadcast select matches starting in 2024.

+As of 2024, NESN became the official broadcast partner of the Professional Women's Hockey League (PWHL).

+In 2024, NESN and NESN+ also began televising a package of games involving the Hartford Yard Goats (a AA affiliate of the Colorado Rockies).

+In 2025, NESN announced that they would broadcast select home matches of the USL League One soccer team Portland Hearts of Pine.

 NESN also airs various soccer and tennis matches.

+As of 2025, NESN became the official broadcast partner of the Athletes Unlimited Softball League (AUSL).